Store Locator

 Tohoku Region (Northern Japan)

-In places like Hirosaki Park in Aomori Prefecture, the cherry blossom season arrives later, usually in late April to early May.
-With fewer tourists and stunning scenery, this region offers a slower, more immersive way to enjoy the blooming cherry trees.
-Hirosaki even hosts one of Japan’s top-rated sakura festivals, featuring moats filled with fallen petals and castle backdrops.
+In places like Hirosaki Park in Aomori, cherry blossoms come later, usually late April to early May.
+With fewer tourists and beautiful scenery, it’s a more relaxed way to enjoy the blooms.
+Hirosaki also hosts a top-rated cherry blossom festival, with petals floating in the moats and castles in the background.

 Fuji Five Lakes (Eastern Japan)